Driver May Have Passed Out In Bus Crash At Port Authority Terminal

-Two severely injured victims were among 16 in all who were hospitalized following a Saturday morning bus crash at the Port Authority bus terminal in Manhattan, responders said.
+Two severely injured victims were among 16 in all who were hospitalized following a Saturday morning bus crash at the Port Authority bus terminal in Manhattan, they said.

-Six were moderately hurt and the rest considered minor, mostly with face and neck injuries, after the bus slammed into a guardrail on an inbound ramp around 9:30 a.m., they told Daily Voice
+Authorities suspect a medical condition was to blame for the driver of the #156 bus losing consciousness prior to the crash.

-Authorities suspect a medical condition was to blame for the driver losing consciousness prior to the crash.
+Six were moderately hurt and the rest considered minor, mostly with face and neck injuries, after the bus slammed into a guardrail on an inbound ramp around 9:30 a.m., responders told Daily Voice.

 PAPD officers and Tunnel & Bridge agents tended to those injured on scene.